-Also, by eliminating tailpipe emissions, buses no longer expose children to harmful diesel exhaust and fumes.
-School communities become safer and healthier.
+School bus fleet operators in California can save significantly on total cost-of-ownership by electrifying their vehicles through the EV Fleet Program.
+Also, by eliminating tailpipe emissions, buses no longer expose children to harmful diesel exhaust and fumes, which means that school communities become safer and healthier.

 Learn how our program helps public school fleets easily and cost effectively install charging infrastructure.

 - 255 KB

 Pittsburgh Unified School District sources renewable energy and eliminates tailpipe emissions with electric school buses.

 Learn how a California school district transitioned to electric buses as part of PG&E's Electric School Bus Pilot.
 Find out how PG&E helped seamlessly install the infrastructure.